Reading and Writing in the Content Areas

 We provide support for students who are struggling with reading and writing using a range of programs:

 Fountas & Pinnell Leveled Literacy Intervention (LLI) provides intensive, small-group, supplementary literacy intervention for students who find reading and writing difficult.
 The goal of LLI is to lift the literacy achievement of students who are not achieving grade-level expectations in reading.
-More information about LLI is here.
+Here are more information about LLI.

 Just Words is a decoding and spelling program for students in grades 4 and up who have gaps in their decoding and spelling proficiency.
-More information about Just Words is here.
+Read here for more information about Just Words.

 Reading Recovery is a short-term intervention for first graders having extreme difficulty with early reading and writing.
 A specially trained teaches works individually with students in daily 30-minute lessons lasting 12 to 20 weeks.
-More information about Reading Recover is here.
+Here are more information about Reading Recover.

 Reading Rescue is a short-term intervention for lower grades students who are struggling with early reading and writing.
 A Reading Rescue tutor works individually with students for 30 minutes a day for about 18 weeks.
-More information about Reading Rescue is here.
+Follow this link for more information on Reading Rescue.

 Responsive Classroom provides our framework for social-emotional learning.
 Responsive Classroom is a research-based approach to K-8 teaching that focuses on the strong link between academic success and social-emotional skills.
 It is based in the belief that a high-quality education for every child is built on the foundation of a safe and joyful learning community.
 For more information visit the Responsive Classroom website.